christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ![The hinge is affected by the high Gaussian curvature on the surface of the *Yas Island Hotel By Zaha Hadid* [@de2011technique].
 The difference between *PQ meshes* and *triangle meshes*.](MT_JPG/PQGeometricProperties.png){#fig:GeometricPrincipals}

 A polygon face is planar if and only if its vertices $v_{n}$ *define a plane*.
 A triangle face is always planar, however a quadrangular face can be non-planar since the curvature plays a prominent role against the geometric property of a planar quad.
 Such constraint is a disadvantage for *PQ meshes* over triangular ones.
-Thus, if the warping height exceeds a certain limit while measuring it, the four vertices of each of the faces should be independant from its neighboring face's vertex see @fig:GeometricPrincipals.
+Thus, if the warping height exceeds a certain limit while measuring it, the four vertices of each of the faces should be independent from its neighboring face's vertex see @fig:GeometricPrincipals.